Unloved Daughters, 5 Wishes, and 5 Strategies to Grant Them

 Once you have a handle on how you tend to frame things, you can work on reframing.
-This doesn’t mean reaching for rose-colored glasses or thinking that everything will be hunky-dory but being objective in terms of seeing what you can and can’t do, and making sure you’re not making the problem larger than it is.
+This doesn’t mean reaching for rose-colored glasses or thinking that everything will be hunky-dory, but being objective in terms of seeing what you can and can’t do, and ensuring you’re not making the problem larger than it is.

 3. Being able to accept herself, perfectly imperfect

 Unloved daughters emerge from childhood with a skewed vision of themselves; this is mostly a product of having internalized what was said about them by their mother and other family members as truths that can’t be denied.
 Controlling, dismissive, and combative mothers, as well as those high in narcissistic traits, mete out criticism on the daily, especially if the daughter rebels or refuses to play the game; she may be labeled difficult or fractious, too sensitive or weak, or any number of other tags that are repeated again and again.
 Feelings of shame and low self-esteem paradoxically can coexist with real achievements in the outside world.

 Strategy: Stilling the negative voice and replacing the script

 One daughter plaintively emailed me, asking, “Is there an off-button somewhere?
 My mother’s voice is stuck in my head.”
 Yes, there is an off-button, and you can learn how to use it by talking back to the voice, literally.
 (Do this in private, and not in the office or in a public place, for reasons that are clear.)
 Argue with the voice, pointing out your strengths and good qualities.
 If you’re having trouble coming up with arguments, talk to a trusted other and ask him or her to describe you objectively.